BaoPham92/js-intro/readme.md

 <details>
 <summary><strong>What's a programming language?
 What can it do that a markup language like HTML can't?</strong></summary>

-> It let's us do things!
+  > It lets us do things!
 It lets us act on information, manipulate it, display it, pretty much whatever we want.
   >
   > Javascript enables us to do all that in a browser (i.e., client-side) using the tools you learned in the pre-work like data types, loops and functions.

 </details>